goodwill80/My_Carpark_App/README.md

 ## Important to note before using the app:

 - No login is required
-- The User Agreement is meant to seek user's consensus of releasing his/her current coordinates
+- The User Agreement is meant to seek user's consensus in releasing his/her current coordinates.
-- You'll need to enable location settings on your browser for the app to work
+- User MUST enable location settings on their browsers for the application to work.
 - This is a proof-of-concept application done as a group project for a software engineering course.

 ## Features